The HOUR function extracts the hour value from a time as a number from 1 to 12.

 Live Examples in Sheets

-Go to this spreadsheet for the examples of the functions shown above that you can study and use anywhere you would like.
+Go to this spreadsheet for examples of the functions shown above that you can study and use anywhere you would like.